 After you’re arrested and before you’ve had a trial, the Department of Motor Vehicles, or DMV, will place an administrative suspension on your license.
 (You can try to fight this by contacting the DMV within 10 days of your arrest to request a hearing.)

 If you’re then convicted of the DUI, your license will be suspended as a criminal penalty of he DUI.
 A six-month license suspension typically results from a first-time DUI conviction.
-First-time offenders can usually apply for restricted license privileges, which would allow you to driver to/from work or school.
+First-time offenders can usually apply for restricted license privileges, which would allow you to drive to/from work or school.
 With a restricted license, you’ll also have to install an ignition interlock device (IID) on your car.

 You could face 48 hours to six months in jail for a first offense.
 However, in many cases the judge will be lenient for a first offense and order probation, meaning there will be no mandatory jail time.